cbor-wg/CBORbis/j.md

 # Specification of the CBOR Encoding {#encoding}

-A CBOR data item ({{cbor-data-models}}) is encoded to or decoded from a byte string carrying a well-formed encoded data item as described in this section.
+A CBOR data item  ({{cbor-data-models}}) is encoded to or decoded from a byte string as described in this section.
 The encoding is summarized in {{jumptable}}.
-An encoder MUST produce only well-formed encoded data items.
-A decoder MUST NOT return a decoded data item when it encounters input that is not a well-formed encoded CBOR data item (this does not detract from the usefulness of diagnostic and recovery tools that might make available some information from a damaged encoded CBOR data item).
+An encoder MUST produce only well-formed items.
+A decoder MUST stop and return an error with no data when it encounters a non-well-formed item.

 The initial byte of each encoded data item contains both information about the major type (the high-order 3 bits, described in
 {{majortypes}}) and additional information (the low-order 5 bits).
-With a few exceptions, the additional information's value describes how to load an unsigned integer "argument":
+For major types except for 7, the additional information's value describes how to load an argument:

 Less than 24:
 : The argument's value is the value of the additional information.

 24, 25, 26, or 27:
 : The argument's value is held in the following 1, 2, 4, or 8 bytes,
   respectively, in network byte order.
-For major type 7 and additional information value 25, 26, 27, these bytes are not used as an integer argument, but as a floating-point value (see
-  {{fpnocont}}).

 28, 29, 30:
 : These values are reserved for future additions to the CBOR format.
-  In the present version of CBOR, the encoded item is not well-formed.
+  In this version of CBOR, the encoded item is not well-formed.

 31:
-: No argument value is derived.
-  If the major type is 0, 1, or 6, the encoded item is not well-formed.
-For major types 2 to 5, the item's length is indefinite, and for major type 7, the byte does not consitute a data item at all but terminates an indefinite length item; both are described in {{indefinite}}.
+: If the major type is 0, 1, or 6, the encoded item is not well-formed.
+Otherwise, the item's length is indefinite, as described in {{indefinite}}.

-The initial byte and any additional bytes consumed to construct the argument are collectively referred to as the "head" of the data item.

 The meaning of this argument depends on the major type.
 For example, in major type 0, the argument is the value of the data